Treasury denies Democrats' request for Trump tax returns

 He has linked the effort to the myriad House probes into his administration and has urged his team to stonewall all requests.
 He also has inquired about the "loyalty" of the top officials at the IRS, according to one of his advisers.

 Trump has long told confidants that he was under audit and therefore could not release his taxes.
-But in recent weeks, he has added to the argument, telling advisers that the American people elected him once without seeing his taxes and would do so again, according to the three White House officials and Republicans, who were not authorized to speak publicly about private conversations.
+But in recent weeks, he has added to the argument, telling advisers that the American people elected him once without seeing his taxes and would do so again, according to the three White House officials and Republicans, who were not authorized to speak publicly about private conversations and requested anonymity.